NFL Rumors: Jay Ajayi Could Land With The Vikings, Dolphins, Or Panthers If Eagles Don’t Want Him

 — FanDuel (@FanDuel) May 2, 2019

-The Ringer reveals that the Minnesota Vikings could truly be a great option for Ajayi despite him coming off of ACL surgery.
-Dalvin Cook will likely be the centerpiece at running back for the Vikings, but they lost a big part of their offense when the New Orleans Saints signed away Latavius Murray.
+The Ringer reveals that the Minnesota Vikings could truly be a great option for Ajayi, despite him coming off of ACL surgery.
+Dalvin Cook will likely be the centerpiece at running back for the Vikings, but they lost a big part of their offense when the New Orleans Saints signed Latavius Murray.

-Yes, the Vikes picked up Ameer Abdullah and have a few young backs in the mix, but Ajayi is a proven talent that could come at a decent price.
+The Vikings picked up Ameer Abdullah, and have a few young backs in the mix, but Ajayi is a proven talent that could come at a decent price.

-Fan Duel has other options out there for Ajayi and one is a return to the Miami Dolphins.
-The loss of Frank Gore in free agency has left a gaping hole and Ajayi would work very well when teamed with Kenyan Drake in the offensive backfield.
+Fan Duel has other options out there for Ajayi, and one guess sees him return to the Miami Dolphins.
+The loss of Frank Gore in free agency has left a gaping hole in the roster, and Ajayi would work very well when teamed with Kenyan Drake in the offensive backfield.

-There are actually a lot of big names out there who are unsigned and some of those free agents may end up nowhere this season.
+There are actually a lot of big names out there who are unsigned, and some of those free agents may end up going nowhere this season.
 Running back Jay Ajayi performed well for the Philadelphia Eagles, but his ACL injury last season really shook things up for all of those involved.
-Now, he’s a free agent and could provide great depth or even a starter for many teams looking for help on offense.
+Now, he’s a free agent, and could provide great depth — or even serve as a starter — for many teams looking for an offensive boost.